the-marciello/oa-doc-osp/laravel-mongo-auto-sync.md

  **/
 ```

-The command checks if the model exist in your project and if it doesn’t it print an error message like this:
+The command checks if the model exist in your project and if it doesn’t, it will print an error message like this:
-`Error: collection_name Model not found`
+`Error: <collection_name> Model not found`

 You can also change your model path in this file `config\laravel-mongo-auto-sync.php`: